Looking to purchase your first solo ad but not sure where to start? You need to consider a solo ads directory.

-You might have encountered websites which offer cheap or sometimes free solo ads.
+You might have encountered these directory sites that offer cheap or sometimes free solo ads.
 Does such a concept even exist?

-For the most part, it's no good and is comparable to 20 dollar traffic which guarantees you'll receive a certain number of clicks (often not real human traffic).
+For the most part, it's no good and is comparable to 10 dollar and 20 dollar traffic which guarantees you'll receive a certain number of clicks (often not real human traffic).
 With the blaster, it's mostly bots and you shouldn't be expecting real results (leads/sales).

-If you're looking for high quality traffic and don't know a solo ads agency just yet, your best bet is to start with a solo ads directory.
+If you're looking for high quality traffic and don't know a solo ads agency just yet, your best bet is to start with a solo ad directory.

 A marketplace should be a good starting point also when you can't trust a vendor.
-I'll be doing you a disservice if I don't mention my solo ad agency in here for example.
+I'll be doing you a disservice if I don't mention my solo ad agency in here.
 I have 150+ testimonials collected since 2016 and it's apparent my traffic converts very well for my customers.

 Looking for a special deal on my traffic?
-Get a 20% over-delivery (extra clicks) on your first order today!
+Get a FLAT 10% discount and 10% over-delivery (extra clicks) on your first order today!

-Book your solo ad today and avail a special: https://oursoloads.com
+Book your solo ad today and avail a special discount: https://oursoloads.com